citusdata/citus_docs/ref_arch/multi_tenant.rst

 Using Citus effectively requires choosing the right pattern for distributing data and doing processing across workers.
 Citus runs fastest when the data distribution minimizes network overhead for the application's most common queries.
 This happens when related data items are stored together on the same worker node.
 Hence one approach for making multi-tenant application queries fast is to store *all* data for a given tenant on the same worker.
 (Multiple tenants can be stored on the same worker for better hardware utilization, but in this approach no single tenant's data spans multiple workers.)

 The way to choose how to distribute a table's data to node(s) in Citus is by designating one of the columns a *distribution column.* When reading or writing a row in a distributed table, Citus uses the value in the distribution column to determine which worker node holds, or will hold, the row.
 For a more technical description of this process, see :ref:`hash_space`.

+For a more general look at choosing the distribution column, see the section :ref:`Distributed Data Modeling <distributed_data_modeling>`.

 Comparing Choices of Distribution Column
 ========================================